graphprotocol/research/specs/graphql-api/graphql-api.md

 type _TokenLog {
   # The id of the operation
   id: ID!
+  # The name of the entity type that was modified
+  entityType: String!
-  # The value of the entity after the operation
+  # The names of the fields that were modified by the operation
-  value: Token
+  modifiedFields: [String]!
+  # The type of operation
+  operation: Operation
   # The value of the entity prior to the operation
   previousValue: Token
-  # The type of operation
-  operation: Operation
   # The Ethereum transaction which triggered this operation
   transaction: EthereumTransaction
+  # The value of the entity after the operation
+  value: Token
 }

 enum Operation {